 Stephen Schwarzman: Pretty well.
-I must say, for those who haven’t the experience of doing start-up businesses, at least in the mid-’80s, it wasn’t quite as amusing as apparently it is in 1998 or ’97 in the Internet, where there’s tons of money available now.
+I must say, for those who haven’t had the experience of doing startup businesses — at least in the mid-’80s, it wasn’t quite as amusing as apparently it is in 1998 or ’97, on the Internet, where there’s tons of money available now.
 That was not the case then.

 All we were trying to do was pay the rent.
 We had more modest expectations at the beginning.
-But we took a number of large leaps at the firm, and part of that is — you asked a question earlier, “What makes someone successful?” and I think that another answer is sort of feeling what’s going on around you, seeing what’s going on around you, and taking a big step to take advantage of that.
-One of those steps, for us, is the second year we were formed, we decided to go forward with a plan we had when we started, to go into the leveraged buyout business, and neither my partner or I had ever done a leveraged buyout, which one might think would be a liability when raising money.
+But we took a number of large leaps at the firm, and part of that is — you asked a question earlier: “What makes someone successful?”
+And I think that another answer is sort of feeling what’s going on around you, seeing what’s going on around you and taking a big step to take advantage of that.
+One of those steps, for us, is the second year we were formed, we decided to go forward with a plan we had when we started, to go into the leveraged buyout business, and neither my partner nor I had ever done a leveraged buyout, which one might think would be a liability when raising money.